houseabsolute/List-SomeUtils/README.md

 Thus, `notall_u(@list)` is equivalent to `@list ? notall(@list) : undef`.

+### one BLOCK LIST

+### one\_u BLOCK LIST

+Returns a true value if precisely one item in LIST meets the criterion given through BLOCK.
+Sets `$_` for each item in LIST in turn:

+    print "Precisely one value defined"
+        if one { defined($_) } @list;

+Returns false otherwise.

+For an empty LIST, `one` returns false and `one_u` returns `undef`.

+The expression `one BLOCK LIST` is almost equivalent to `1 == true BLOCK LIST`, except for short-cutting.
+Evaluation of BLOCK will immediately stop at the second true value.

 ## Transformation

 ### apply BLOCK LIST

 Applies BLOCK to each item in LIST and returns a list of the values after BLOCK has been applied.
 In scalar context, the last element is returned.
 This function is similar to `map` but will not modify the elements of the input
 list: